 Audiobook

-A Japanese teenager, Mizuki, is worried about her grandfather who is clearly desperately upset about something.
-He says that he has never got over something that happened in his past and gently Mizuki persuades him to tell her what it is.
-We are taken to 1945, Hiroshima, and Mizuki's grandfather as a teenage boy chatting at home with his friend Hiro.
+"Nominated for the 2021 CILIP Carnegie Medal, joint winner of the UKLA 11-14 Book Award 2021 and winner of the Warwickshire Schools Library Award.
+'I loved this book ...
+Kerry's writing is beautiful, lyrical and poetic and has created a story that manages to be heart-warming and life-affirming whilst covering one of the most devastating events of the last century.'
+Liz Kessler, author of When the World was Ours A Japanese teenager, Mizuki, is worried about her grandfather.
+He tells Mizuki that he has never recovered from something that happened in his past ... gently Mizuki persuades him to tell her what it is.
+We are taken to 1945, Hiroshima, and Mizuki's grandfather as a teenage boy at home with his friend Hiro.
 Moments later the horrific nuclear bomb is dropped on Hiroshima.
-What follows is a searing account of the blinding flash, the harrowing search for family and the devastation both human and physical.
-There is also the very moving and human story as the two teenage boys with great bravery search for and find Keiko, Hiro's five-year-old sister.
-But then Keiko is lost when Mizuki's grandfather has no option but to leave her in a safe place while he goes for help...
-Despite a desperate search in the aftermath of the bomb, where he leaves origami folded paper cranes for Keiko with his address on everywhere a survivor could be, he cannot find her...
-A powerful novel that, despite its harrowing subject matter, has hope at its heart
+The blinding flash, the harrowing search for family and the devastation both human and physical is searingly told as the two teenage boys search for and find Keiko, Hiro's five-year-old sister.
+But then Mizuki's grandfather has no option but to leave Keiko in a safe place while he goes for help... and then Keiko is lost.
+Despite a desperate hunt in the immediate aftermath, where he leaves origami folded paper cranes with his address on everywhere a survivor could be, Keiko remains lost..
+Can Mizuki help after all these years?
+A powerful novel that, despite its harrowing subject matter, has hope at its heart."

 Kerry Drewery (Author), Bruno Roubicek, Rina Takasaki (Narrator)